geco-bern/lt_cn_review/README.md

 # lt_cn_review

-Analyses of the review paper on C-N modelling by the LEMONTREE N cycle WG.
+This repository contains analysis code for the following publication:

+Stocker et al., Empirical evidence and theoretical understanding of ecosystem carbon and nitrogen cycle interactions, (accepted for publication as a *Tansley Review* in *New Phytologist*, 6.9.2024)

 Author: Benjamin Stocker, Uni Bern

-This consists of different analyses, implemented in separate scripts and notebooks:
+It consists of different analyses, implemented in separate scripts and notebooks:

 ## Workflow